The 'Grand

 in York, England in 926 A.D. - despite the fact that the 'meeting'

-referred to above is just a Masonic legend, proven as such over a century ago.
+they hang their hat on is simply a legend, proven as such over a century ago.

 their source, there are numerous other